Chametz: Description

+Chametz is a product that is both made from one of five species of grain and has been combined with water and left to stand raw for longer than eighteen minutes (according to most opinions) and becomes leavened.

 All fruits, grains, and grasses for example naturally adhere wild yeasts and other microorganisms.
 This is the basis of all historic fermentation processes in human culture that were utilized for the production of beer, wine, bread and silage, amongst others.

-Chametz from the five grains is the result of a natural microbial enzymatic activity which is caused by exposing grain starch—which has not been sterilized, i.e. by baking—to water.
-This causes the dissolved starch to ferment and break down into sugars which then become nutrients to the naturally contained yeasts.
-A typical side effect of this biological leavening is the growth of the naturally-adhering yeasts in the mixture which produce gaseous carbon dioxide from glycolysis which causes the fermented dough to rise and become increasingly acidic.
+Chametz from the five species is the result of a natural microbial enzymatic activity that is caused by exposing grain starch—which has not been sterilized, i.e. by baking—to water.
+This causes the dissolved starch to ferment and break down into sugars that then become nutrients to the naturally contained yeasts.
+A typical side effect of this biological leavening is the growth of the naturally adhering yeasts in the mixture, which produce gaseous carbon dioxide from glycolysis, which causes the fermented dough to rise and become increasingly acidic.

 The five grains

-According to the Talmud, chametz can only consist of grains of five species of grain.
+According to the Talmud, chametz can only be present in the five species of grain.
 Other species are considered not to undergo "leavening" (chimutz), but rather "spoilage" (sirchon), and thus cannot become chametz.

 At least four of the five grains contain high levels of gluten.
 The fifth grain (shibolet shual) is translated in Ashkenazi Jewish tradition as "oats" (which are low in gluten), but many modern scholars instead understand it to be a variety of barley (high in gluten).
 If the latter opinion is correct, then all five grains are high in gluten.
 That suggests that gluten is a necessary component of chametz, as it holds the dough together while rising, allowing the formation of a fluffy bread loaf.